 The recording of still or moving images of another person without their permission is a serious offence.
-A detailed version of this policy can be found in the Student Acceptable Use of ICT Policy.
+Further details can be found in the 'Images' Policy and the 'Student Online Safety' Policy.

 Students must also be aware that the possession or sharing of indecent images is illegal and will be dealt with as a serious offence, perhaps involving the Police.